sanity-io/cross-dataset-duplicator/README.md

 - This plugin should be used in conjunction with a reliable backup strategy.
 - Proceed with caution as this plugin can instantly write changes to Datasets.
 - Larger migrations may take more time, especially with Assets.
-The plugin tries to mitigate this with rate limiting asset uploads to 3 at a time.
+The plugin tries to mitigate this by rate limiting asset uploads to 3 at a time.
 - If an Asset is already present at the destination, there's no need to duplicate it again.
 - Before starting a Duplication you can select which Documents and Assets to include.
 Migrations will fail if every Referenced Document or Asset is not included in the transaction or already present at the destination Dataset.